mojitocoder/node_stream/README.md

 + All the input is not available just yet.
 When you write a command line program for users to interact with, input only becomes available over time.
 + Reduce latency and improve user experience.
 Thanks for streams, your Netflix movies play (almost) immediately.
 The Netflix app on your PC/TV/browser shows you the content whilst it's still downloading the rest of the movie.

+## Four types of streams

++ `Readable`: from which data can be read, e.g. `fs.createReadStream()`
++ `Writable`: to which data can be written, e.g. `fs.createWriteStream()`
++ `Duplex`: That are both Readable and Writeable, e.g. `net.Socket`
++ `Transform`: That can modify data as they are written or read, e.g. read and write compressed data from/to a file.

+## Two reading modes

+Readable streams operate in one of two modes: `flowing` and `paused`:
++ In `flowing mode`, data are automatically read from the underlying system and provided to an application as quickly as possible using events via EventEmitter interface (i.e. each chunk is provided via a `data` event).
+  + The stream implementor decides how often a data event is emitted, e.g. HTTP request may emit an `data` event once a few KBs of data are read.
+  + When there is more data to read (i.e. the end of stream), the stream emits an `end` event.
+  + If there is an error, the stream will emit an `error` event.
++ In `paused mode`, the `stream.read()` method must be explicitly called each time to return a chunk of data from the stream.
+  + A `readable` event is emitted everytime a chunk of data is ready.
+  + A `end` event is emitted when the end of the stream is reached.
+  + `stream.read()` returns `null` when the end of the stream is reached.

+**Notes:**

++ All `Readable` streams begin in `paused mode` but can be switched on `flowing mode` in one of the following ways:
+  + Adding a `data` event handler
+  + Calling the `stream.resume()` method
+  + Calling the `stream.pipe()` method to send data to a `Writable` stream
++ The `Readable` stream can switch back to `paused` with one of the following:
+  + There is no pipe destination, by calling `stream.pause()` method.
+Removing all pipe destinations with `stream.unpipe` method.
+  + Adding a `readable` event handler, which has higher priority than `data` event.
++ A `Readable` will not generate data until a mechanism for either consuming or ignoring data is provided.
+If that mechanism is taken away or disabled, the `Readable` will **attempt** to stop generating data.

 ## Further reading

 + This [wonderful introduction](https://nodesource.com/blog/understanding-streams-in-nodejs/) into streams in Node.js
 + Readline module's [official documentation](https://nodejs.org/api/readline.html)
 + [Async iterator](https://2ality.com/2019/11/nodejs-streams-async-iteration.html) in Node.js streams